 This is why it has become so popular with elite athletes.
 It can hold up to the strongest rowers in the world without breaking down.
 You will feel comfortable and supported as you row away those calories.
-See it in action in this youtube video.

 It’s incredible that such a strong and durable machine can easily fold in half with the pull of a pin for storage.
 It also only weighs 57 lb, making it easy to move.

 The Concept2 Model D has a 500 lb user weight limit…enough said.

 You can’t go wrong with this rower.
 It’s the gold standard in rowing machines and is loved by anyone who uses it.
 It has an average user rating of 4.9/5 on Amazon with over 1,500 customer reviews.
 But just in case this rower isn’t quite tough enough for you, check out the Concept2 Model E – same great rower with a higher seat and a couple other little extras.

 #2 BodyCraft VR500 Commercial Rower

 This rower is constantly being compared to the Concept2 Model D. I guess when you are the gold standard in rowing, that comes with the territory.
 This is a great rowing machine with a few more features than the Concept2, but it also comes with a significantly higher price tag.